-In Tennessee, the average commission rate is 5.26% to 5.97%.
-If you sell a house worth $200,257 — the median home value in Tennessee — that’s up to $11,961, which is a huge chunk of your potential profits.
+In Tennessee, the average realtor commission rate is 4.71% to 6.17%.
+If you sell a house worth $309,500 — the median home value in Tennessee — that’s over $9,500, which is a huge chunk of your potential profits.

 Selling without a real estate agent, known as listing For Sale By Owner (FSBO), is a viable option for experienced home sellers who are willing to put in the time and effort.

 However, selling FSBO has risks.
-Research shows that FSBO homes typically sell for about 6% less than those listed with agents.
-In addition, FSBO homes often take longer to sell, and are more likely to fall out of contract after accepting an offer — unless the homeowner is experienced and knowledgeable about the process.
+Research shows that FSBO homes typically sell for about 6% less than those listed with agents AND you'll still usually be on the hook for offering a competitive buyer's agent commission.
+FSBO homes also often take longer to sell and are more likely to fall out of contract after accepting an offer.

-What FSBO Sellers in Tennessee Need to Know
+What FSBO sellers in Tennessee need to know

 Real estate laws, processes, and trends vary greatly across the country.
 Understanding the details of your market and getting accurate information can make a FSBO sale complicated.